glennhenry/cs-notes/docs/database-system/06-concurrency-control/concurrency-control.md

 The above is example of a schedule that is conflict-serializable.
 A sequence of swap is performed indicated by the underline.

+### Common Problem

+Some common problem that occurs in concurrent transactions :

+- **[Deadlock](/operating-system/process-synchronization#deadlock)** : Deadlock is a situation where two or more transactions are waiting indefinitely for resources that are held by other transactions.
+- **Dirty Reads** : Dirty read occurs when one transaction reads data that has been modified by another transaction that has not yet been committed.
+In other words, a transaction reads uncommitted data that may be rolled back later, leading to data inconsistency.
+- **Non-repeatable Reads** : Non-repeatable reads occur when a transaction reads the same data multiple times during its execution, but the values of the data change between each read.
+This inconsistency can happen when another transaction modifies the data that the first transaction is reading.
+- **Phantom Reads** : Phantom reads occur when a transaction reads a set of rows that satisfy a certain condition, but when it repeats the same read, additional rows are found that meet the condition.
+This can occur when another transaction inserts or deletes rows that match the condition.

 ### Methods

 Concurrency control mechanism are categorized into three :